Johnserf-Seed/f2/docs/en/quick-start.md

 ## What's Next?

-- I don't know how to configure -> Please refer to the 「[Configuration File](/site-config)」 section in this documentation.
+- Unsure how to configure?
+See the [Configuration File](/site-config) section.

-- Want to know more advanced usage of `F2` -> Please refer to the 「[Advanced Guide](/advance-guide)」 section in this documentation.
+- Looking for advanced usage?
+Check the [Advanced Guide](/advance-guide).

-- Want to learn more about what `F2` can do, like `asynchronous data generators` -> Please refer to the 「[Guide](/guide/what-is-f2)」 section in this documentation to learn more developer methods.
+- To learn more features, such as asynchronous generators, read the [Guide](/guide/what-is-f2).

-- If you want to further customize the parsed data, explore how to "[Extend Default Data Models](/en/guide/custom-model)" or "[Build Custom Models](/en/guide/custom-model)".
+- Need custom data models?
+Explore [Extend Default Data Models](/en/guide/custom-model).

-- If you're a developer, please make sure to read this 「[guide](/guide/what-is-f2)」 thoroughly.
+- Developers should read the full [guide](/guide/what-is-f2).